iamkroot/trakt-scrobbler/README.md

 # Trakt Scrobbler
 Simple python project to automatically scrobble media information to [Trakt.tv](https://trakt.tv).
-Fully pluggable, which enables taking data from multiple players at the *same* time.
+Fully pluggable, which enables taking data from multiple players.

 ## Features
 + Uses [guessit](https://github.com/guessit-io/guessit) to extract media information from its file path.
 For cases when it misidentifies the files, you can specify a regex to manually extract the necessary details.